Fighting RSV amid the COVID-19 health crisis

 People infected with RSV usually show symptoms within 4 to 6 days of becoming infected.
 Symptoms typically include: runny nose, decrease in appetite, coughing, sneezing, fever, and wheezing.

-However, very young infants with RSV may only display symptoms like irritability, decreased activity, and breathing troubles.
+Health experts say very young infants with RSV may only display symptoms like irritability, decreased activity, and breathing troubles.

 Parents are encouraged to call a doctor if they notice their child having difficulty breathing, drinking a sufficient amount of fluids, or experiencing worsening symptoms.